-A S Rao Nagar is new realty hot spot of Hyderabad
+HYDERABAD: A S Rao Nagar is the new high street of Hyderabad.
+Dwarfing

 Joining this high street bandwagon are areas such as Himayatnagar, Raj Bhavan Road and Kukatpally, that have seen maximum leasing activity over the past 12 months, the survey revealed.
 The current lease rates here hover around Rs 100-125 per sft.
 While the conventional upmarket spaces in Banjara Hills and Jubilee Hills continued to remain the focus areas among retailers, these pockets saw negligible change in rentals owing to crunch in availability.
 "Adding to that is the economic slowdown that made these areas unaffordable to some," said Navin Nandwani, director (south) of the global firm.